 And after a long day of working and parenting, I took the “easy” way out.

 We consistently had an unsatisfying time at the dinner table.

 I felt victim-y and annoyed because all I would do was end up eating salad.
 After salad.
 After salad.

 Perhaps not surprisingly, my daughter was bored as well, and responded to my crankiness with her own.

-The strange part of this syndrome that women have — of always putting ourselves last — is born out of some misbegotten idea that we are actually being of service.
+The strange part of this syndrome of putting ourselves last – is that it’s born out of some misbegotten idea that we are actually being of service.
 I was thinking that my compromising myself was because I was making it good for my daughter.
 Crazy, huh?